dustymabe/summit-2018-container-lab/labs/lab3/chapter3.md

 [CONTAINER_NAMESPACE]# grep databases /var/log/mariadb/mariadb.log
 ```

 Again, we have found some files that are in need of some non-volatile storage.
-The `/var/lib/mysql` should also be mounted to persistent storage on the host.
+The `/var/lib/mysql` directory should also be mounted to persistent storage on the host.

-Now that we've inspected the container stop and remove it. `podman ps -ql` prints the ID of the latest created container.
+Now that we've inspected the container stop and remove it. `podman ps -ql` (don't forget `sudo`) prints the ID of the latest created container.
 First you will need to exit the container.
 ```bash
 [CONTAINER_NAMESPACE]# exit
 $ sudo podman stop $(sudo podman ps -ql)
 $ sudo podman rm $(sudo podman ps -ql)
 ```

+If we are confident in what we are doing we can also "single-line" the above with `sudo podman rm -f $(sudo podman ps -ql)` by itself.

 ## Create the Dockerfiles

 Now we will develop the two images.
-Using the information above and the Dockerfile from Lab 2 as a guide we will create Dockerfiles for each service.
+Using the information above and the Dockerfile from Lab 2 as a guide, we will create Dockerfiles for each service.
 For this lab we have created a directory for each service with the required files for the service.
-Please explore these directories and check out the contents and checkout the startup scripts.
+Please explore these directories and check out the contents and the startup scripts.
 ```bash
 $ mkdir ~/workspace
 $ cd ~/workspace